 How To Create Your Own Twitch Website

 Creating your website is easier than you think.
 There are many available tools that will simplify the process so that you can get back to your main passion, streaming.
-Here is a step-by-step guide of what you should do.
+Here is a step-by-step guide to what you should do.

 Step 1 – Select a Platform for Your Twitch Team Website